List of radio stations in Australia

 This is a list of radio stations that broadcast in Australia.
 Stations that are not included in the list are genuine internet radio stations that are not traditional AM, FM or DAB.
-The explanation of new internet radio broadcasting from the cloud and relying only on Wi-Fi can be found at Internet radio.
+The explanation of new internet radio broadcasting from the cloud and relying only on the Internet can be found at Internet radio.

 The first digit of the callsign represents the state or territory: 1: ACT, 2: NSW and ACT, 3: VIC, 4: QLD, 5: SA, 6: WA, 7: TAS, 8: NT.